Signs That A Water Heater Replacement Should Be On Your Holiday Wishlist

 Water heaters sometimes develop minor leaks, especially around the supply line connections or the pressure relief valve.
 But the water storage tank itself has seams that can corrode and leak over time.
 This particular type of leak is difficult to repair reliably.

 It can be costly to replace a leaky storage tank; usually, it’s recommended to replace the whole water heater.
 If there are puddles underneath the water heater, or rust or mineral deposits outside the tank, there is likely a leak.
 It’s best to call a professional plumber for a diagnosis and repair or replacement.

 Water is corrosive to metal, and since the storage tank of a water heater is made of metal, rust inside the tank can be a big problem.
 Modern water heaters are equipped with a sacrificial anode rod made of magnesium, aluminum, or zinc.
 This rod is submerged in the water inside the water heater and rusts away before the drum’s steel lining does.

 However, the anode rod needs to be replaced periodically throughout the life of the water heater.
 If not, the steel drum of the storage tank will start to rust.
 Once a homeowner has rust inside their water heater, the hot water will be rust-colored when coming from the faucet.
 Rust may also contribute a metallic taste to the water.

 Rust inside the storage tank is impossible to repair.
 At this point, the best thing to do is to install a new water heater.

-For help with water heater replacement, choose First Choice Plus Plumbing, Restoration & Air.
+For help with water heater replacement, choose First Choice Plumbing Solutions.
 Their trained technicians have decades of experience with water heater maintenance and installation in Gainesville, FL.
 Contact them today to ensure the home is comfortable and safe.